 Named after the great River Dhansiri running through it, Dimapur translates to 'Great city by the river', (di-river, ma-great or big, pur –city).
 It is Nagaland's largest city, with a history that goes back to the Middle Ages.
 Formerly the Dimasa Kachari kings' ancient capital during the 10th–13th centuries, today, it is a bustling trade and commercial centre that still displays several vestiges of its glorious past.
 Dimapur is a window to a rich heritage and culture, from ancient fort ruins to unusual totemic memorials, temples, trenches, and baths.
 Being the only flat tract of land in an otherwise hilly region, it also has the only airport and railhead to the remote North-Eastern state, making it a gateway to Nagaland.

 October to June is the best time to explore Dimapur.

 If you want to try traditional Naga cuisine or pork and beef, this is your place.
 Great for a quick bite, momos or snacks, its semi-open gazebo-like ambience with bamboo décor and nearby bamboo craft shop make it a big draw.

 A decent restaurant and café best known for its pork and chicken sizzlers and satays, there’s also a range of tasty appetisers.

 For a pleasant pan-Asian dining experience, try this sophisticated lounge.
-Get the hibachi (fried rice with dry beef cooked with bamboo shoot), mint and basil chicken or wild beef in brandy sauce.
+Get the hibachi, mint and basil chicken.

 One of the oldest institutions in the city, the place is famous for dishes like hakka pork and prawn wafers.